As an Amazon Associate I earn from qualifying purchases.

 You can read my full disclosure statement here.

-This week in our Farm Fresh Tuesday Blog Hop, we are talking all about Food Forests!
-We will share some of our favorite video tours for some food forest inspiration, and our featured article this week, is a great resource for learning how to start one of your own!
+Today we are talking all about Food Forests!
+We will share some of our favorite video tours for some food forest inspiration, and our Farm Fresh Tuesday featured article this week, is a great resource for learning how to start one of your own!

 What is a Food Forest?